 Once you have your demographic and user persona in place, you need to look out for features to build your mobile app.

-Try and make your features as user-friendly and targeted toward your user persona’s needs as possible.
-This way you will be able to monetize your mobile app with features.
+Try to make your features as user-friendly and targeted toward your user persona’s needs as possible.
+This way, you will be able to monetize your mobile app with features.

-It is better to start with the most basic features, and then move to advanced features.
+It is better to start with the most basic features and then move on to advanced features.

 5. Identify the Monetization Strategy for Your App